 Baby sleep.
 It's the elusive enigma we mamas research, question, chase, and worry over (especially those of us new to the playing field!).
 Are we doing the right things?
 Are we harming our little ones?
-Scarring them emotionally?
-They're crying; we're tired.
+Are we scarring them emotionally?
+They're crying, and we're tired.
 SO tired.
-There's got to be an easier solution to all this getting up at night.
+There's got to be an easier solution rather than all this getting up at night.
 There is, and we're here to help.
 Chances are, if you've come to this post, you're making a mistake or two.
-But these are one hundred percent fixable.
+But these mistakes are one hundred percent fixable.
 Read on for some sleep (and therefore sweet) relief.

-If sleeping through the night isn't your baby's MO just yet, take into account what you can do to right any sleep mistakes you inadvertently have been making, and soon (we promise!) you'll be living the phrase “sleeping like a baby” without cringing.
+If sleeping through the night isn't your baby's MO just yet, take into account what you can do to right any sleep mistakes you inadvertently have been making.
+Soon (we promise!), you'll be living the phrase “sleeping like a baby” without cringing.